-Figure 7.2 assumes that the TNSP has assigned a delegate certificate to the VoIP Entity as described in Clause 7.2.1.
-The call establishment procedure in Figure 7.2 is initiated when the VoIP Entity user initiates a call to called TN-x, and the VoIP Entity is configured to deliver a Toll-Free calling number (TFN-a in this example).
+Figure 5.2 assumes that the TNSP has assigned a delegate certificate to the VoIP Entity as described in 5.3.1.
+The call establishment procedure in Figure 5.2 is initiated when the VoIP Entity user initiates a call to called TN-x, and the VoIP Entity is configured to deliver a Toll-Free calling number (TFN-a in this example).

-The VoIP Entity Call Control function invokes the RCD-AS to perform rcd authentication for calling TFN-a, as specified in the draft RCD specification [Ref 6].
-The RCD-AS constructs a "rcd" PASSporT containing an "orig" claim of TFN-a and a "dest" claim of TN-x, plus "rcd" claim information for the VoIP Entity, and signs the PASSporT using the private key associated with the delegate certificate.
+The VoIP Entity Call Control function invokes the STI-AS to perform authentication for calling TFN-a, as specified in ATIS-1000092 [Ref 6].
+The STI-AS constructs a base PASSporT containing an "orig" claim of TFN-a and a "dest" claim of TN-x, and signs the PASSporT using the private key associated with the delegate certificate.

-The VoIP Entity Call Control includes an Identity header containing the newly created "rcd" PASSporT in the originating INVITE request sent to the originating SP.
+The VoIP Entity Call Control includes an Identity header containing the newly created base PASSporT in the originating INVITE request sent to the originating SP.

-The originating SP verifies that the "rcd" PASSporT contained in the received INVITE request is valid.
-It then performs SHAKEN authentication, asserting an attestation level of "A" (based on the presence of a valid "rcd" PASSporT received from the VoIP Entity).
-The originating SP includes two Identity headers in the INVITE request to the TSP; one containing the newly created "shaken" PASSporT, and one containing the received "rcd" PASSporT, as specified in the draft RCD specification [ATIS IPNNI-2020-00025Ref 6].
+The STI-VS fetches the referenced delegate certificate from the TNSP STI-CR and uses the certificate credentials to verify the base PASSporT.

-On receiving the terminating INVITE request, the Terminating SP invokes the STI-VS to verify the received SHAKEN Identity header as specified in ATIS-1000074 [Ref 3] and invokes the RCD-VS to verify the received RCD Identity header as specified in the draft RCD specification [Ref 6].
+The originating SP verifies that the base PASSporT contained in the received INVITE request is valid.
+It then performs SHAKEN authentication, asserting an attestation level of "A" (based on the presence of a valid base PASSporT received from the VoIP Entity).
+The originating SP includes an Identity header in the INVITE request to the TSP containing the newly created "shaken" PASSporT.

-RCD-VS fetches the referenced delegate certificate from the TNSP STI-CR and uses the certificate credentials to verify the "rcd" PASSporT.
+On receiving the terminating INVITE request, the Terminating SP invokes the STI-VS to verify the received SHAKEN Identity header as specified in ATIS-1000074-E [Ref 3].

 STI-VS fetches the referenced STI certificate from the OSP STI-CR and uses the certificate credentials to verify the "shaken" PASSporT.

-The TSP sets the INVITE Verstat parameter based on the verification results (in this case verification passed), and sends the INVITE containing the "rcd" PASSporT to the phone registered for TN-x.
+The TSP sets the INVITE Verstat parameter based on the verification results (in this case verification passed), and sends the INVITE to the phone registered for TN-x.

 Toll-Free Call Flows